Can You Make Chili Less Salty?

 • Mushrooms or zucchini can also add volume without drastically changing the flavor profile.

-• If your chili has a meat base, browning more ground beef, turkey, or sausage and mixing it in can help dilute the salt.
+• If your child has a meat base, browning more ground beef, turkey, or sausage and mixing it in can help dilute the salt.
 This adds protein while balancing the seasoning.

 Acidity and Sweetness to Fix Salty Chili